Property Settlement

 The best course of action when there are property matters to settle in a de facto relationship separation or Divorce is to seek legal advice straight away.
 There is a window of opportunity to make a claim to your entitlements.
 You don’t want to miss the claim cutoff.
-Evans Brandon are the premier property settlement lawyers on the Gold Coast.
+Evans Brandon Family Lawyers are the premier property settlement lawyers on the Gold Coast.

 Property is all your assets and liabilities: